What I Research

 My main areas of research are auto/biography or life writing studies, English Canadian literature, and Canadian culture.
 I have secondary interests in print culture and book history, and social media.

 I can supervise Ph.D theses in the following areas: autobiography and life writing; cultural studies and popular culture; English Canadian literature and book history.
-The Ph.D students I have supervised or am currently supervising are working in these areas: cancer narratives by women, Asian Canadian writing, Utopian landscape in feminist Canadian writing, Canadian women's political memoir, queer and race issues in Canadian writing, Canadian feminist science fiction, lifestyle blogging by women, autobiography and trans identity, Japanese Canadian writing about the internment, AAA games and the gaming industry, memoirs about sexual violence, the ethics of settler reading in Canadian literature and art, the queer posthuman in life writing.
+The Ph.D students I have supervised or am currently supervising are working in these areas: cancer narratives by women, Asian Canadian writing, Utopian landscape in feminist Canadian writing, Canadian women's political memoir, queer and race issues in Canadian writing, Canadian feminist science fiction, lifestyle blogging by women, trans identity, Japanese Canadian writing about the internment, AAA games and the gaming industry, memoirs about sexual violence, the ethics of settler reading in Canadian literature and art, the queer posthuman in life writing.

 I have supervised M.A. theses and have evaluated M.A. projects in the following areas: Gender Identification Disorder and queer theory, Gertrude Stein and autobiography, blogs as corporate learning tools, mountaineering writing and Gilles Deleuze, blogs as identity projects, feminism and Louise Erdrich, mountaineering literature and postcolonial theory, Oprah Winfrey as a public intellectual, Aboriginal autobiography in North America, ecocriticism in Patrick Lane's work, the ethics of reading Indigenous comics.